JakeDino/JakeDino.github.io/README.md

 Feel free to explore my projects and learn more about my skills and experience.
 If you have any questions or would like to connect, don't hesitate to reach out.

-## How to Run Locally

-1. Clone this repository.
-2. Open `index.html` in your web browser.

 ## Contact

 If you're interested in collaborating or have any inquiries, feel free to reach out: